iconfu/svg-inject/README.md

 # SVGInject

-A tiny, intuitive, crossbrowser SVG inline injection solution
+A tiny intuitive solution for injecting SVG files inline into the DOM

 ## What does it do?